JMGillum/melt-calculator/README.md

 * Reworked bullion and how it is presented
 * Completed Canadian and German standard Issue
 * Completed Canadian, British, and South African bullion
+* Fixed bug in search by country that caused it to not work for multi word country names